BasLangenberg/Homecooked.nl/content/posts/2019-02-08-UtrechtJugUBCCandCA.md

 One last thing about story points and burn downs: If the story points go up, the team is being pressured in getting more work done.
 If the story points are going down, the application is getting a mess and gets more unmaintainable.

 I rather had this talk be another top notch talk about architecture, like in the morning.
+I knew my way around Agile already.

 # Take-aways, things I like to spend some time investigating